Top 3 B2B eComm Implementation Mistakes

 Advantages of Successful Re-platforming

-Every day, the B2B ecommerce market expands.
-In 2023, an estimated 17 percent of B2B sales are expected to be generated digitally.
-Consider what this level of sales penetration could mean for your company.
-Ecommerce sales are not only more cost effective to process, but they frequently have higher gross margins.
+By 2025, 80% of B2B sales interactions between suppliers and buyers will occur in digital channels.
+Consider what this level of sales penetration could mean for your company. eCommerce sales are not only more cost effective to process, but they frequently have higher gross margins.
 Online sales frequently represent incremental revenue, either through increased share of wallet from existing customers or new customers.

 Obtaining these outcomes for the business necessitates a substantial investment of both external and internal resources.
 Companies that prepare for and start executing on this opportunity, on the other hand, can see a real return on investment.
 If you do it correctly, you’ll soon be able to eat your slice of the pie.